 Thank you for letting me know.

-When talking to somebody you are very close to who is the same age or younger than you, then you can say 고마워 (gomawo).
-These might be people who are close friends or siblings.
+You might say 고마워 (gomawo) to somebody you are very close to who is the same age or younger than you.
+This is an excellent way to thank people who are close friends or siblings.

 난 괜찮아, 고마워. (nan gwaenchana, gomawo)

 선물을 사줘서 고마워. (seonmuleul sajwoseo gomawo)